ebi-ait/ingest-ui/README.md

 ### Environment Parameters and Security Interceptor Setup

 **Note:** The Ingest-UI application was designed to source environment variables from environment files (e.g., environment.dev.ts).
 However, during deployment, these variables were not correctly sourced due to the deployment setup involving Docker and Helm.
-Specifically, the `prepare_artifact.sh` script in hte Dockerfile and Helm configuration override the environment variables, leading to inconsistencies between local development and deployed environments.
+Specifically, the `prepare_artifact.sh` script in the Dockerfile and Helm configuration override the environment variables, leading to inconsistencies between local development and deployed environments.
 This issue became evident when changes to the environment.*.ts files did not reflect in the deployed application.
 Thus, we need to change the Helm YAML files to achieve consistency with the deployed environment for the environment variables.

 #### Flow Overview